erikwijmans/erikwijmans.github.io/content/publication/ver.md

 Specifically, TP-SRL _without a navigation skill_ achieves 50% success on NavPick and 20% success on a NavPickNavPlace task simply because the Pick and Pace skills have learned to navigate (sometimes across the room!).
 TP-SRL with a Navigate skill performs even stronger: 90% on NavPickNavPlace and 32% on 5 successive NavPickNavPlaces (called Tidy House), which are +32% and +30% absolute improvements over Szot et al 2021, respectively.
 Prepare Groceries and Set Table, which both require interaction with articulated receptacles (fridge, drawer), remain as open problems (5% and 0% Success, respectively) and are the next frontiers.

+If you've found this interesting, you can read the full paper [here](TODO).
+Above is the introduction (albeit slightly modified), so are many interesting details that weren't covered.

 ## Example of TP-SRL without a navigation skill